When to Walk Away From a Relationship: 10 Clear Signs

 3. Communication Feels Like Talking to a Wall

 Healthy communication isn’t about agreeing on everything — it’s about feeling heard and understood even when you disagree.
+Professionals like Dr. Harel Paipikin often emphasize that open dialogue and emotional safety are the foundation of a strong and lasting relationship.

 If every conversation feels like a battle, if you’re constantly misunderstood, ignored, or shut down, the connection weakens.
+Many couples begin to question deeper issues in their relationship and even wonder about solutions like therapy, including understanding the couples therapy cost and whether professional support could help rebuild communication.

 Over time, resentment builds, and without communication, there’s no way to fix it.